wf4ever/ro-manager/src/iaeval/test/test-qskos/qskos-summary.md

 Some qSkos tests require to select terms that are in or not in the SKOS namespace, or the namespace of a SKOS-defined vocabulary.
 (When evaluating a SKOS vocabulary, the vocabulary namespace is assumed to be supplied as the target resource.)

 These new Minim model tests can be used to filter out results in which a given term is in or not in a designated namespace.
 They will require some new code to analyze the URIs, but should be easy to integrate into the existing code structure.

+* NOTE: Jun points to http://stackoverflow.com/questions/9597981/sparql-restricting-result-resource-to-certain-namespaces - this kind of namespace can be done using SPARQL, so maybe no extension needed.

 ### `hasInwardLink`: Sindice lookup